Lacrymology/states/salt/ci/doc/index.rst

 ``````````````

 - CI job need git pull all states branches.
-- Run bootstrap_archive.py and create a single artifact that will copied to the
+- Run ``bootstrap_archive.py`` and create a single artifact that will copied to
-  Minion by the bootstrap script.
+  the :doc:`/salt/minion/doc/index` by the bootstrap script.
-- Run a CI specific bootstrap script (not the one that come with salt.cloud
+- Run a CI specific bootstrap script (not the one that come with
-  state.
-This alternate script copy the artifact and follow the testing
+  :doc:`/salt/cloud/doc/index` state.
+This alternate script copy the artifact
-  framework steps:
+  and follow the testing framework steps:

   - chdir /
   - extract the artifact
-  - install minion (like salt/cloud/bootstrap.jinja2)
+  - install minion (like :download:`/salt/cloud/bootstrap.jinja2`)
-  - run /root/salt/states/test/integration.py
+  - run ``/root/salt/states/test/integration.py``

 Installation
 ------------